-In this manuscript we have explored new avenues for analysis and design of optical systems harnessing the stable calculation of Fisher matrices using autodiff.
-This method is in agreement with analytically derived expressions when examined under the correct assumptions and furthermore, can be used to explore extensions to a more relaxed set of assumptions.
-These methods provide new ways to probe the way different instrumental architectures affects the recovery of science goals, and straightforward algorithms for optimal experimental design to constrain astrophysical parameters without detailed pen-and-paper analysis.
-A differentiable forward model allows covariance matrices to be calculated directly using different instrumental configurations for comparison, or individual components can be optimised directly either on individual components of the covariance matrix, its properties, or norms.
+In this manuscript we have explored new avenues for analysis and design of optical systems harnessing the stable calculation of Fisher matrices empowered by autodiff.
+This method yields results in agreement with analytically derived expressions when identical assumptions are enforced, and furthermore it can be used to explore extensions to a more relaxed set of assumptions.
+The framework provides new ways to probe the effects of different instrumental architectures on the recovery of science outcomes, and straightforward algorithms to optimise experimental design targeting constraint of specific astrophysical parameters without detailed pen-and-paper analysis.

-These differentiable methods allow inference of more complex posteriors.
-Stochastic variational inference \cite{hoffman2013stochastic} enables parameter degeneracies resulting in non-Gaussian posteriors to be approximated by minimising the divergence between the inferred and true posterior.
-Extending this, automatic differentiation variation inference \cite{kucukelbir2016automatic} utilises the derivatives of a model to explore the posterior parameter space more efficiently, and can be applied directly to differentiable optical models in order to address unavoidable parameter degeneracies present in complex data sets.
+Differentiable methods also enable inference to be performed on complex posteriors.
+In cases where distributions are non-Gaussian due to complex parameter degeneracies, approximate inference methods become essential.
+Stochastic variational inference \citep{hoffman2013stochastic} enables parameter degeneracies resulting in non-Gaussian posteriors to be approximated by minimising the divergence between the inferred and true posterior.
+Extending this, automatic differentiation variation inference \citep{kucukelbir2016automatic} utilises the derivatives of a model to explore the posterior parameter space efficiently, and can be applied directly to differentiable optical models in order to address unavoidable parameter degeneracies present in complex data sets.